George R. Stewart: The Man Who Named the Storms

 What gives George R. Stewart’s Earth Abides its force?
 Let’s investigate.

-Just Announced: The Life and Truth of George R. Stewart
+Donald Scott's biography of Stewart: The Life and Truth of George R. Stewart

 Information Links: George R. Stewart